 They use such parts for thermoregulation.
 Due to their aggressive behavior, they walk around holding themselves with confidence and great elegance.

 This is a clear distinction that they were made to fight.
-Just one look, and other birds will not want to start a fight with them.
+Just one look and other birds will not want to start a fight with them.

 Characteristics

 - Mature males are very aggressive among themselves.
 This is why it is not advised to have two Aseel roosters in a flock.
-They will fight to the death to maintain their territory, which is one of their dominant characteristics.
+They will fight to the death to maintain their territory, one of their dominant characteristics.
 However, they are less aggressive towards their human caregivers.

 - The Aseel (Asil) chicken breed is not the most socially adept domestic bird.
 They may get accustomed to other breeds, but introducing another aggressive breed into the flock is not advised.